cabinetoffice/cookie-consent-sfdc/README.md

 # cookie-consent-sfdc
 This utility exposes a set of Salesforce components themed in the Gov.uk style for showing a banner to obtain and subsequently configure cookie consent preferences.

-NOTE: It still needs a Salesforce developer (or at least someone who is comfortable with Visualforce) to configure.
+NOTE: It still needs a Salesforce developer (or at least someone who is comfortable with writing basic Visualforce) to configure.

 ## Steps for importing